DinhThanhRN/quine-mccluskey-solver/README.md

 1. Author: Trinh Dinh Thanh - 21200354, Faculty of Electronic and Telecommunication, HCMUS - VNUHCM.
 2. Description: Q.McCluskey solver is an Android app to implement Quine McCluskey algorithm to simply logical expressions.
+Q.McCluskey Solver is developed by React Native framework and Typescript.
    The UI is cloned from https://geeekyboy.github.io/Quine-McCluskey-Solver/
 3. Installing: